AllTheMods/alltheguides/docs/atma/curios.md

     *   **`Environmental Ocular`**: *(Tooltip missing - Likely an improved version of the Environmental Eye, perhaps with greater range or detail).*

     #### 6. Apotheosis
-    *   **Potion Charms** (e.g., `Charm of Night Vision`, `Charm of Strength`, etc.): Crafted by combining a potion with Glowstone Dust and Echo Shards.
-Provides the corresponding potion effect passively while equipped (or in inventory if enabled).
-Effect duration matches the potion used.
+    *   Potion Charms: Provide passive potion effect (matches potion used).

     #### 7. The Twilight Forest
     *(Note: These charms are typically single-use and consumed upon activation).*